CK-Bachoo/IF-Cyber-Portfolio/README.md

 🛡️ **Operational Defense Logic (White Hat Auditor Common Questions)**

-**White Hat Auditor Question:** "Why did you build a Windows Server deployment script in an ephemeral Azure Cloud Shell instead of a local VM?"
+**White Hat Auditor Question:** "Why didn't you build a Windows Server deployment script in an ephemeral Azure Cloud Shell instead of a local VM?"

 **Response (Strategic Execution):** "Because my primary operational rig is an ARM64 Samsung Note 20 Ultra.
 Emulating an x86 Windows Server via QEMU or VirtualBox locally introduces massive thermal and compute overhead.
 I bypassed this hardware constraint by pivoting to an Azure Cloud Shell, allowing me to engineer and deploy the PowerShell automation script natively in a cloud environment before extracting the artifact via GitHub."